souvikdas95/SDN_VideoStreaming/README.md

 	# No. of Hosts per Switch in the Topology
 	# Note: For Random, this is the Max.
 Hosts per Switch (0 - Minimum)
 	HOST_COUNT_PER_SWITCH = 2

+	# Enable STP at Switch
+	# Note: May be required in case of sophisticated topology
+	# Note: Helps prevent broadcast storms
+	USE_STP = False

 	# No. of Stream Recorders/Destinations in the Topology
 	# Note: In case of Random, if it exceeds allocated hosts, all other than